Westmoreland-Open-Hack/make_me_a_rps/README.md

     OR
     `Ruby` Random

+- `=>` describes the results of an expression.
+Expressions are anything that does work from `a = 1` to `a.thing(b.anotherthing)`.
+I will use these characters to express what the results would be even though you will see no output

 Somtimes the text inside these characters represents info only you know or the specific text.
 It is understandable that the only time variable text will be present is between the `[` and `]` as a literal of required text would not need to be outlined with `<` and `>`